-A ring of radius a carries a uniformly distributed electric charge q1 in one of
+A ring of radius a carries a uniformly distributed electric charge q1 on one half

-the halves and q2 in another half.
-Calculate the electric field vector at a point
+and q2 on the other half.
+Calculate the electric field vector at point

 Problem data: